fython/BiometricPromptCompat/README.md

 ## Samples

-We recommend to learn `FingerprintManager` or `BiometricPromptCompat` before using this library.
+We recommend to learn `FingerprintManager` or `BiometricPrompt` before using this library.
 All you need to know will be found.

 ```java
 final BiometricPromptCompat biometricPrompt = new BiometricPromptCompat.Builder(context)